 The CD-ROM drive was developed and launched in 1985, a year after the original Mac shipped.
-From 1988, Apple produced SCSI-based CD-ROM drives for the Mac under the name AppleCD.
+From 1988, Apple produced SCSI-based external CD-ROM drives for the Mac under the name AppleCD.

 The rise of CD-ROM and QuickTime

-And all this back in 1992!
+And all this was back in 1992!